 The anxious-avoidant trap works because it exploits your wiring.
 The anxious partner’s need for closeness activates the avoidant partner’s need for space.
 The avoidant partner’s distance activates the anxious partner’s fear of abandonment.
 Round and round it goes.

 But here’s what the research makes clear.
 Your attachment style isn’t your destiny.
 It’s a starting point.
 People can and do move toward secure attachment.
-It takes awareness, the right partner, and often professional help.
+It takes genuine emotional self-awareness, the right partner, and often professional help.
 But the cycle can break.

 “It really isn’t about me at all.
 She just doesn’t feel comfortable with too much closeness.”
 That realization, Levine and Heller write, is the moment everything changes.